gdkimaiyo/cs50x.practice/README.md

 Concatenates string s2 to the end of string s1

 ### Command-Line Arguments => argv
-**Command Line Arguments** provides a way of writing programs in C that accepts zero or more arguments.
-Command Line arguments are passed to `main()` function.
+Programs in C that accepts zero or more arguments.
+These arguments are called **Command Line arguments** which are passed to `main()` function.

 Importance points to note:
 - command line arguments are passed to `main()` as so: